-I used my hometown advantage in Portland, Oregon to photograph as many different women in as many different locations as I could finagle.
-This experience allowed me to create a wide variety of images to present to the team at NY Mag and establish an approach to unify the portfolio.
+I I used my hometown advantage to photograph as many different women in as many different locations as I could finagle.
+This experience allowed me to create a wide variety of images to present to the team at New York Magazine and establish an approach to unify the portfolio.

 Harsh sunlight, injured goats, a stroll around the neighborhood, a Prada jacket ALMOST crossing a sacred fire pit... these small and subtle moments helped bring to light the cinematic stories that I wanted to echo through this entire series.
 The United States would be a massive soundstage, with every city a new scene, and every subject a different character.

-After contacting every single person I knew in LA to see if anyone knew someone, that potentially knew another someone, that had a recommendation for yet another someone with a 60s/70s LA style home, car or even an exterior of a building to shoot against, we finally arrived upon Honor Hamilton.
-Honor— a wardrobe stylist homegrown in Los Angeles and named after Bond Girl Honor Blackman from the legendary, Goldfinger, enchanted us with her 1970's Rambler styled home, completely restored to its original 1970s motif... but way, way, cooler.
+Honor Hamilton— a wardrobe stylist homegrown in LA and named after Bond Girl Honor Blackman from the legendary, Goldfinger, enchanted us with her 1970's Rambler styled home, completely restored to its original 1970s motif... but way, way, cooler.

-How do you NOT have a blast in a home with such fervent character?
+It was truly a California Dream to photograph in a home with such fervent character.
 A pool, shag carpet, hanging macramé chairs, and an old white El Camino!
 Fine.
-Luxury is still living gracefully in our sojourned laps and I'm still certain to take my multivitamins daily.
+Luxury was still living gracefully in our sweaty laps

 Welcome to the Mother Road.
-We’re not far from where we started and apparently we’ve already made it.
-Route 66, the Main Street of America, the resplendent path that will chaperone our voyage to Santa Fe.
-For the sake of all things kitschy and cliche, we want Route 66 to be what our imaginative impressions expect it to be.
+Route 66, the Main Street of America, the resplendent path that chaperoned our voyage to Santa Fe.
+For the sake of all things kitschy and cliche, we wanted Route 66 to be what our imagination expected it to be.
 One gas station, cracked roads, roadside attractions, a vast vehicular abyss of nothingness, a hopeful mirage.
-Sure, Route 66 can be that if you look for it… but it can also be a so much more.

-We’d be doing you a disservice if we painted the road through Navajo Nation as an Instagramers dream.
+We’d be doing you a disservice if we painted the road through Navajo Nation as just an Instagramer’s dream.
 The tragic irony of decaying, cement-painted teepees towering over a wonky dinosaur park, or a monumental dream catcher gives a blind eye to the real monsters that dance in the indigenous communities of our nation.
 But the Southwest is undeniably enchanting.
 The quality of light is truly magical.
-Peering out to the massive panorama we transcend into a Salvador Dali painting— the rock formations literally appear to be melting— and you become intimately aware why so many artists have been attracted to this "land of entrapment".
-With our subjects in pleasant tow, we descend upon the mesmerizing scenery that once evoked the marvels of Mother, Georgia O’Keeffe.
+Peering out to the massive panorama we transcended into a Salvador Dali painting— the rock formations literally appear to be melting— and I become intimately aware why so many artists have been attracted to this "land of entrapment".
+With our subjects Zoe & Amy leading the way we descend upon the scenery that once evoked the marvels of Mother, Georgia O’Keeffe.

 The next day we set out to scout Southfork Ranch, the actual mansion where the legendary 1980s TV series, Dallas, was filmed.
 I had pulled a photo of it simply as a mood board reference, but when we learned it was still intact and available to rent, we were ready to throw our hats over the windmill.
 Of course Cadillacs, long horns, and the t-bone steaks are extra big in Dallas, but as we learned from interacting with the caretakers of the ranch, so are the hearts.
 As if having free reign to photograph in an immaculately-styled, vintage movie set wasn’t satisfying enough, our quick stint to the Big D resulted in an impromptu reunion with two pals I haven’t seen in over 21 years.
 My old pal, Howie’s, lovely and ambitious wife, Kate, was one of our subjects.
 After the shoot the two of them and another high school pal, Rory, joined us at our Airbnb for a whirl down memory lane.
 It was such a cool experience to reunite with these now grown men who shared in some of the most formative years of my life.
 Rory reminded me that we were both nominated “Most likely to be Talk Show Hosts” in our senior year book, and while I always dismissed the award, associating it with the sensationalism of Jerry Springer or the red-spectacled tabloid queen, Sally Jesse Raphael, he fully embraced it.
 Rory perceived it as a an acknowledgment of his social and communication skills and his ability to listen with sincerity and empathy.
 His perception seems both sane and accurate.
 Damn!
 I wish I had believed this 20 years ago; I could have been Holly Jesse Raphael. -Holly